 The proposed UV method was proved to be simple, accurate, precise, specific and selective for quantitative analysis of EMT.
-Hence this can be useful as anassay
+Hence this can be useful as anassay method for the determination of Enalapril in bulk and pharmaceutical dosage forms.

 5. Acknowledgement